350 Boulder is working locally to help solve the global climate crisis and transition from fossil fuels to a sustainable future.

-We promote local clean energy, locally-grown organic food, low-GHG planning and transportation, no fracking, and a community that’s resilient to the challenges we face from extreme weather and ever rising fossil fuel prices.
+We promote local clean energy, locally-grown organic food and regenerative agriculture, low-GHG planning and transportation, a ban on fracking, defunding climate disaster and a community that’s resilient to the challenges we face from extreme weather and ever-rising fossil fuel prices.
 We meet monthly and are happy to welcome new members to our team to help lead the transition to a safe, healthy future!

 See a list of our upcoming events on our calendar: